-If you live in a large home with several bathrooms or have an especially high demand for heating and hot water, a Regular boiler is the ideal choice.
-By storing hot water, ready to be sent to taps and radiators for use when required, hot water can be served to several places simultaneously.
+If you live in a home with several bathrooms or have an especially high demand for heating and hot water, a regular boiler is a great choice.
+With its large storage capacity for hot water, it means multiple taps and outlets can be used simultaneously.

 Simple to replace an older system